 Anti-Discrimination

-The Company agrees that in hiring, promotions, assignment of jobs or with respect to any other term or condition of employment or union membership, it will not discriminate against any Employee covered by this Agreement because of union membership or activity, age, sex, race, creed, color, status or national origin.
+The Company agrees that in hiring, promotions, assignment of jobs or with respect to any other term or condition of employment or union membership, it will not discriminate against any Employee covered by this Agreement because of union membership or activity, age, sex, race, creed, color, marital status or national origin.
 As to this article, only grievances related to union membership or activity are arbitable under this Agreement.

 ARTICLE 5